 - PC Service form - for import duty exemption on machinery, equipment and material for companies in selected services sub-sectors.

 - SPM 1 form - for import duty exemption on machines and equipment excluding spare parts and consumable items (for manufacturers in the Principal Customs Area)

 - SPM 2 form - for import duty exemption on machinery and equipment excluding spare parts and consumable items (for companies engaged in a hotel business)

 Yes, online submission is applicable for PC1, PC2, PC2-1, PC Services, SPM 1 and SPM 2 forms.

-The application will be processed and a decision conveyed within 4 weeks from the date of complete information received.
+The application will be processed, and a decision conveyed within four weeks from the date of complete information received.

 A company applying for the duty exemption for the first time should submit a copy of the following documents:

 - Manufacturing Licences issued under the Industrial Coordination Act 1975 or Confirmation Letter for a company exempted from manufacturing licence under the Industrial Coordination Act 1975 from MIDA